rocketeers/docs/Getting-Started/VIII-Adding-plugins.md

 ```

 You can now access `.rocketeer/config/plugins/rocketeer-slack/config.php` to configure the integration, and whenever you deploy, a notification will be sent before and after (and in case of failure).

+Alright, we're ready for our first deployment, hit `rocketeer deploy` and head to the next section.